anonaddy/addy-android/README.md

 <h1 align="center">addy.io</h1>

 <p align="center">
-Easily create and manage your addy.io aliases, recipients and more from your phone, tablet or wearable with this <b>gorgeous</b> addy.io app for Android.
+Easily create and manage your addy.io aliases, recipients and more from your phone, tablet or wearable with the addy.io app.
 <br><p align="center">
 <img src="static/banner.png" alt="banner"/>
 </p>